selfridgeoya/Threat-Hunt-The-Broker/README.md

 Daniel_Richardson_CV.pdf.exe

-The payload:

-Was launched interactively by the user via explorer.exe

-Spawned notepad.exe for further activity

-Established the first foothold in the environment
+The payload: Was launched interactively by the user via explorer.exe Spawned notepad.exe for further activity and established the first foothold in the environment.
 This confirms phishing-based initial access and successful execution under the user context.

-##🌐 SECTION 2: COMMAND & CONTROL [Moderate]
+## 🌐 SECTION 2: COMMAND & CONTROL

+With a foothold established, the attacker needed to talk back to their infrastructure.
+Outbound connections were made to adversary-controlled domains.
+Identify how the attacker maintained communication and where their infrastructure lives.

 Objective